Check your connection settings

 To set the value of the validate_neg_off setting in the nsmb.conf file in the /etc directory, use a text editor or Terminal.
 For more client side SMB configuration options, see the man page for nsmb.conf.

-Here's what an nsmb.conf file that you've configured to disable validate negotiate requests looks like:
+When you configure an nsmb.conf to disable validate negotiate requests, here's what it looks like:

 Set your macOS server to deny SMB 3 connections